Tahuata: History

-Archæological evidence indicates that Tahuata was inhabited by Polynesians as early as AD 200.
+Archaeological evidence indicates that Tahuata was inhabited by Polynesians as early as AD 200.

 In later pre-European times, the tribes of Tahuata were allied with the tribes from the Nuku province of Hiva Oa, and the island was considered a dependency of that province.

 The first recorded sighting by Europeans was by the Spanish expedition of Álvaro de Mandaña on 22 July 1595.
 They charted the island as Santa Cristina.
 They landed at Vaitahu that they named Madre de Dios (God's Mother in Spanish).
 According to the Spanish accounts Tahuata had fowls, fish, sugar cane, plantains, nuts and fruits.
 The existent town was built on two sides of a rectangular space, the houses being of timber and intertwined canes.
 A building which the Spaniards supposed to be a religious one stood outside the town, in a space enclosed by palisades, and containing some ill-carved images before which were offerings and provisions.
 The people had large and well constructed sailing canoes.
 Their tools were made of shells and fish bones.
 They used slings, stones, and lances as weapons.

 Tahuata was visited by Captain James Cook in 1774 who noted in his log book that the name of the island called Santa Christina by Mendaña was known as Ohitahoo.

 According to Cook (1797), four tribes shared the island.
 The Hema occupied the bays of Vaitahu and Iva Iva, the Ahutini lived in Hapatoni, Hanateio and Hanatetena, the Uavi were in the valley bottoms or on the heights, and the Tupohe in the valley of Motopu.
 But these were exterminated by an alliance of the Hema and Ahutini.

 In 1842 the Admiral returned to the Marquesas, commissioned by the government of King Louis Philippe to find a base in the Pacific for French traders and whalers.
 At that time, the island of Tahuata was united under the flag of a single chief, Iotete.
 Iotete asked Dupetit-Thouars to leave him a few men, horses and cannons, as he was concerned about American designs on his island.